-A caught in/between accident happens when a worker is injured when he or she becomes caught in or between a moving object and a stationary one, or between two moving objects.
+A caught-in/between accident happens when a worker is injured when he or she becomes caught in or between a moving object and a stationary one, or between two moving objects.
 Caught in/between accidents are so dangerous that the Occupational Safety and Health Administration (OSHA) includes them as one of the aptly named “Fatal Four” categories of most dangerous workplace accidents.
 According to OSHA statistics, more than half of all worker fatalities in construction in 2015 were due to the Fatal Four.
-Constructions workers, factory workers, and those in the agriculture industry are at highest risk for this type of accident.
+Constructions workers, factory workers, and those in the agriculture industry are at the highest risk for this type of accident.

 Caught in/between accidents can happen when a vehicle or piece of equipment rolls over and pins a worker underneath, or when repairs are attempted on equipment that is still moving.
 During excavation work, trenches can collapse, burying the workers underneath.
 Other times, operators of forklifts, cranes, or lifts fail to see a worker in their pathway and the worker can be pinned or crushed.
 There are many causes of caught in/between accidents.
 Some of the most common include:

 Injuries from caught in/between accidents are often serious or even fatal and can result in:

 Some injuries leave the victim in a state of chronic pain and long-term disability.
 Treatment for serious injuries can require extensive hospitalization and costly rehabilitation.

 Fortunately, caught in/between accidents are almost always preventable.
 Employers have a responsibility to maintain a safe work environment and provide training for their employees on recognizing caught-in hazards and preventing accidents before they happen.
 Additionally, they should use the following practices to protect workers: